 If you hunt long enough, this sort of thing is bound to happen.
 Back in 2003, I had a nice 8-point offer a perfect shot at 30 yards broadside.
 My first shot with my shotgun missed, but the buck did not flee.
 So, I shot again.
 After that, the buck just calmly walked away.
 I hadn't even touched a hair on his body.

 I remember going home and shooting the gun again on target to check my scope.
 Everything was fine, my sights didn't get bumped.
 To this day, I have no explanation for what happened on that hunt.
 Like we saw here, there is no explanation.
-I ended up shooting a larger buck a week later, so that sting went away, but that week between the miss and the buck I killed was a painful one for sure.
+I ended up shooting a larger buck a week later, so that sting went away quickly, but that week between the miss and the buck I killed was a painful one for sure.

 Well, he can look on the bright side.
 At least it was just a young buck and not the deer of a lifetime.
 Misses are a good learning experience and we're betting he was better prepared the next time he went afield.